MABe22: A Multi-Species Multi-Task Benchmark for Learned Representations of Behavior: Datasheets

 \dsquestionex{Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?}{ If the dataset is a sample, then what is the larger set?
 Is the sample representative of the larger set (e.g., geographic coverage)?
 If so, please describe how this representativeness was validated/verified.
 If it is not representative of the larger set, please describe why not (e.g., to cover a more diverse range of instances, because instances were withheld or unavailable).}

 \dsanswer{The dataset is derived from a larger experiment, in which three mice were allowed to freely interact in an open arena for a period of four days.
-Videos were recorded from an overhead camera in an open field measuring 52cm x 52cm, with a grate located at the northern wall of the arena giving access to food and water.
-Animals were introduced to the arena one by one over the first ten minutes of recording, and were recorded continuously for four days at a framerate of 30Hz and camera resolution of 800 x 800 pixels.

 To generate the trajectories used for this dataset, we randomly sampled up to five one-minute intervals from each recorded hour of approximately 12 such four-day experiments.
 In initial sampling, we observed that during the lights-on phase of the light/dark cycle the mice spent the majority of the time huddled together sleeping.
 As this does not generate particularly interesting behavioral data, we randomly discarded 80\% of sampled one-minute intervals in which no substantial movement of the animals occurred, and replaced these with substitute samples drawn from the same one-hour time period.
 If after five attempts we could not randomly draw a replacement sample containing movement, we omitted the trajectory from the dataset.
 As a result, the dataset contains a higher proportion of trajectories with movement than is present in the source videos, and a slightly lower proportion of trajectories sampled from the light portion of the light/dark cycle. }

 \dsquestionex{What data does each instance consist of?
 “Raw” data (e.g., unprocessed text or images) or features?}{In either case, please provide a description.}